Freetown Mayor Yvonne Aki-Sawyerr attacked by thugs

 Sierra Leone Telegraph: 24 May 2018:

-The elected Mayor of Freetown who was recently sworn into office was physically attacked yesterday by a crowd of people believed to be supporters of the SLPP, who were gathered outside their party office just yards away from the Mayor’s City Council office.
+The elected Mayor of Freetown who was recently sworn into office was physically attacked yesterday by a crowd of people believed to be supporters of the SLPP, who were gathered outside their party headquarters, just yards away from the Mayor’s City Council office.

 The mayor was badly shaken and sustained injury to her arm, but not thought to be serious.
 It is not clear what sparked the violence, but what is known is that the SLPP party office has for far too long become a den for unemployed youths, whose threatening and sometimes violent behaviour have been well catalogued.